By

 Keller (1987).The ARCS Model of Motivational Design is a well-known and widely applied model of instructional design.
 Simple, yet powerful, the ARCS Model is rooted in a number of motivational theories and concepts, (see Keller, 1983) most notably expectancy-value theory (e.g. Vroom, 1964; Porter and Lawler, 1968).

-- arousing interest in the topic/ Attention,
+- stimulating interest in the topic/ Attention,

 - creating Relevance to students' lives,